Best Hotels in Berlin

 Address: Willy-Brandt-Platz, 12529 Schönefeld, Germany.

 Around 25 km from central Berlin; a taxi costs roughly €50–€60 depending on traffic and time of day.
+Many travelers prefer Berlin hotel booking options close to train lines rather than the airport itself.

 The Best Time to Visit Berlin

 Spring (April to June) is when the city exhales – café terraces reopen, lilacs bloom near Tiergarten, and hotel rates hover at their sweet mid-range.
 Autumn (September–October) brings golden leaves and a calm pulse after the festival season.
 Winter can be magical if you enjoy Christmas markets, but room prices rise around mid-December.
+During these periods, hotel rooms in Berlin sell out faster than expected.

 How to reach Berlin